Roberto Baggio

-Baggio played for Italy in 56 matches, scoring 27 goals, and is the joint fourth-highest goalscorer for his national team, alongside Alessandro Del Piero.
-He starred in the Italian team that finished third in the 1990 FIFA World Cup, scoring twice.
-At the 1994 World Cup, he led Italy to the final, scoring five goals, received the World Cup Silver Ball and was named in the World Cup All-Star Team.
+Baggio played for Italy in 56 matches and is the joint fourth-highest goalscorer for his national team.
+He starred in the Italian team that finished third in the 1990 FIFA World Cup.
+At the 1994 World Cup, he led Italy to the final, received the World Cup Silver Ball and was named in the World Cup All-Star Team.
 Although he was the star performer for Italy at the tournament, he missed the decisive penalty in the shootout of the final against Brazil.
-At the 1998 World Cup, he scored twice before Italy were eliminated by eventual champions France in the quarter-finals.
 Baggio is the only Italian to score in three World Cups, and with nine goals holds the record for most goals scored in World Cup tournaments for Italy, along with Paolo Rossi and Christian Vieri.

 In 2002, Baggio became the first Italian player in over 50 years to score more than 300 career goals; he is the fifth-highest scoring Italian in all competitions with 318 goals.
 In 2004, during the final season of his career, Baggio became the first player in over 30 years to score 200 goals in Serie A, and is the seventh-highest goalscorer of all time in Serie A, with 205 goals.
 In 1990, he moved from Fiorentina to Juventus for a world record transfer fee.
 Baggio won two Serie A titles, a Coppa Italia, and a UEFA Cup, playing for seven different Italian clubs during his career (Vicenza, Fiorentina, Juventus, AC Milan, Bologna, Inter Milan, and Brescia).

 Baggio is known as Il Divin Codino ("The Divine Ponytail"), for the hairstyle he wore for most of his career, for his talent, and for his Buddhist beliefs.
 In 2002, Baggio was nominated Goodwill Ambassador of the Food and Agriculture Organization of the United Nations.
 In 2003, he was the inaugural winner of the Golden Foot award.
 In recognition of his human rights activism, he received the Man of Peace award from the Nobel Peace Prize Laureates in 2010.
 In 2011, he was the first footballer to be inducted into the Italian Football Hall of Fame.
-Throughout his career, including friendlies, Baggio scored 425 goals.

 Early life

 Roberto Baggio was born in Caldogno, Veneto, the son of Matilde and Florindo Baggio, the sixth of eight siblings.
-His younger brother, Eddy Baggio, was also a footballer who played 86 matches in Serie B.
+His younger brother, Eddy Baggio, was also a footballer.